hazelcast/hazelcast-jet/site/docs/tutorials/map-join.md

 description: How to enrich your Jet stream with data from static sources.
 ---

-> :warning: **TODO update hazelcast-jet-examples-trade-source:
-> dependency to release when available **:

 Streams usually contain information changing with time, e.g. prices, quantities, sales.
 Sometimes the stream needs to be enriched with static, or infrequently changing data, such as labels, organizational